For urgent consular assistance call

 Be careful when travelling by car.
 In Uruguay:

-You're 3 times more likely to die in a car accident in Uruguay than in Australia.
+You're more likely to die in a car accident in Uruguay than in Australia.

 Toll roads between the major cities are well maintained.
-You must pay tolls in cash.
+You can pay cash for some tolls, but others require you to register and pay for your journey online.
+See the Uruguayan Ministry of Tourism's website for further information.
 The condition of other roads varies.

 More information: